 The Call Me MiSTER® (Mentors Instructing Students Toward Effective Role Models) program was founded originally at Clemson University in 2000.
 The program strives to increase the pool of available teachers from a more diverse background, particularly among the State's lowest performing elementary schools.
 Student participants are largely selected from among under-served, socio-economically disadvantaged and educationally at-risk communities.

-Call Me MiSTER® serves students at 18 participating colleges within South Carolina and 8 national partner institutions, including the University of Tennessee at Martin, which has the only MiSTER® Program currently in Tennessee.
+Call Me MiSTER® serves students at 24 participating colleges within South Carolina and 9 national partner institutions, including the University of Tennessee at Martin, which has the only Call Me MiSTER® Program currently in Tennessee.